DougAnderson444/ardag/README.md

 const tags = Object.keys(latestRootObj);
 ```

+## Integrated API

+The above API calls are intended for `ipld-car-txs` and `ardag` to be used separately.
+For convenience, they've also been integrated together in the below API through an "ArDag Instance".

 ### getInstance

 Once you've initialized an ArDag, you can use the client to make or get an instance: